 We are delighted to welcome you to our website!
 Our aim is to raise awareness of Batten Disease to fund medical research & support into CLN2 specific treatments & ultimately find the cure…

 Batten Disease is an utterly devastating condition, yet it is widely unheard of…and we want to change that.
 You will meet our family, learn more about the condition, you will also be able to find out all of the different ways you can help us.

 Thank you visiting and we hope you are inspired to join us and be part of our journey.

 Love from the Rich family x

 We recently received the devastating news that NICE have not recommended funding enzyme replacement therapy on the NHS for children with CLN2.
-Please help us and the Batten Disease Community by signing the petition to give our children in this country the right to have this pioneering treatment which is changing lives right now.

 Once you choose hope, anything is possible…

 We hope our website gives others strength in their difficult times – whatever life throws at you, anything is possible if you have hope in your heart. x